Melco Resorts & Entertainment Limited (MLCO) Shares Up Despite Recent Market Volatility

 MLCO’s Market Performance

-MLCO’s stock has seen a -1.85% decrease for the week, with a -9.19% drop in the past month and a 0.72% gain in the past quarter.
-The volatility ratio for the week is 3.94%, and the volatility levels for the past 30 days are at 4.04% for Melco Resorts & Entertainment Limited The simple moving average for the last 20 days is -6.03% for MLCO stock, with a simple moving average of 43.32% for the last 200 days.
+The stock of Melco Resorts & Entertainment Limited (MLCO) has seen a 3.00% increase in the past week, with a -2.36% drop in the past month, and a 5.16% gain in the past quarter.
+The volatility ratio for the week is 4.32%, and the volatility levels for the past 30 days are at 4.15% for MLCO.
+The simple moving average for the last 20 days is -4.12% for MLCO stock, with a simple moving average of 42.58% for the last 200 days.

 Analysts’ Opinion of MLCO